The Centre for Investigative Journalism

 Jake Charles Rees

-Jake Charles Rees is a curator, lecturer and programme manager.
-For the CIJ he manages the Source Protection Programme as well as the biannual Logan Symposium, Closed Circuit webtv series and Logan Talks public lecture programme.
+Jake Charles Rees is a curator and Head of the Logan Programme.
+In this role he manages the Source Protection Programme for the CIJ, as well as the biannual Logan Symposium, Closed Circuit webtv series and Logan Talks public lecture programme.